casper-network/ceps/text/0031-designated-operators.md

 ### Typical timeline

-Bid entered by a new entrant B, no operator provided ... (some blocks are added to the linear chain) Auction for era N + `auction_delay` takes place, B wins ...
+Bid entered by a new entrant B, no operator provided

+... (some blocks are added to the linear chain)

+Auction for era N + `auction_delay` takes place, B wins ...

-Era N+auction_delay starts, B is a validator, signing own consensus messages with own private key During era N + `auction_delay`, B calls `add_bid` to supply an operator public key (and possibly add/reduce number of tokens in the bid)
+Era N + `auction_delay` starts, B is a validator, signing own consensus messages with own private key

+During era N + `auction_delay`, B calls `add_bid` to supply an operator public key (and possibly add/reduce number of tokens in the bid)

 Auction for era N + `auction_delay` + `auction_delay` takes place, B wins again

 ...

 Era N + `auction_delay` + `auction_delay` starts, B is a validator, but consensus messages are produced and signed by the operator, consensus messages signed by B are ignored

 ### Restrictions on designation